CLIUtils/CLI11/README.md

 There are several options that are supported on the main app and subcommands.
 These are:

 -   `.ignore_case()`: Ignore the case of this subcommand.
 Inherited by added subcommands, so is usually used on the main `App`.
+-   `.ignore_underscore()`: Ignore any underscores in the subcommand name.
+Inherited by added subcommands, so is usually used on the main `App`.

 -   `.fallthrough()`: Allow extra unmatched options and positionals to "fall through" and be matched on a parent command.
 Subcommands always are allowed to fall through.
 -   `.require_subcommand()`: Require 1 or more subcommands.
 -   `.require_subcommand(N)`: Require `N` subcommands if `N>0`, or up to `N` if `N<0`. `N=0` resets to the default 0 or more.